rueichechang/rueichechang.github.io/_pages/about.md

 I am a Ph.D. candidate at Department of <a href='https://cse.engin.umich.edu/'>Computer Science, University of Michigan</a>, advised by [Anhong Guo](https://guoanhong.com/).

-My research focuses on building Human-AI systems that enable blind or visually impaired people to access real world, specifically with audio and captioning interface.
+My research focuses on building Human-AI systems that enable blind or visually impaired people to access the real world, specifically with audio and captioning interfaces.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically. -->